-This workshop qualifies for NZ Trade and Enterprise's Capability Development Voucher Scheme.
+This workshop qualifies for NZTE's Capability Development Voucher Scheme.

 This workshop is for those who have, or are about to have, responsibility for managing projects at any level.
 It assumes that participants have no previous formal training in project management.
 It is not focused to any particular sector or industry, and as such, is applicable for any industry, the private and public sectors, for-profit companies and not-for-profit organisations, and any individual or organisation wishing to develop a more strategic, focused and managed approach to delivering projects.

 By the end of this workshop, you will be able to:

 - understand the total project life cycle within a wider business context

 - communicate regarding this topic in a standardised terminology

 - define the work content of a project